tindleaj/tndl.me/content/blog/2020/significant_work.md

 +++
 title = "Do Significant Work"
-description = “It ain’t what you do, it’s the way that you do it.” date = 2020-05-28 draft = false
+description = "Richard Hamming, You and Your Research" date = 2020-05-28 draft = false
 +++